uboat.net

 Cargo500 tons of general cargo

-Notes on loss On 15 Jul, 1944, the unescorted Director (Master William Weatherall) was torpedoed and sunk by U-198 in the Mozambique Channel southeast of Inhambane, Portuguese East Africa.
+On 15 July 1944 the unescorted Director (Master William Weatherall) was hit by one torpedo from U-198 and sank in the Mozambique Channel southeast of Inhambane, Portuguese East Africa.
 One crew member was lost.
 The master, 49 crew members and six gunners were rescued.
 The master and 14 crew members by the Portuguese sloop Goncalves Zarco and landed at Lourenco Marques.
 The chief officer, 34 crew members and six gunners landed at Kosi Bay, Portuguese East Africa.

 If you can help us with any additional information on this vessel then please contact us.